edhamma/saints/saints.rst

 I have discussed the confusion which may arise as to whether or not enlightenment has been attained as certain experiences in the practice occur.
-Some people will decide that they are enlightened when they are not, Others will not be able to decide whether or not they are enlightened.
+Some people will decide that they are enlightened when they are not.
+Others will not be able to decide whether or not they are enlightened.
 This inability to decide can sometimes continue even after enlightenment has been attained.

-Usually this occurs in situations where teachers do not want to openly discuss with their students their level of attainment, The primary reason for this is the general trend to regard enlightenment as a personal and private matter even between student and teacher.
+Usually this occurs in situations where teachers do not want to openly discuss with their students their level of attainment.
+The primary reason for this is the general trend to regard enlightenment as a personal and private matter even between student and teacher.
 Some teachers may not be absolutely sure of exactly what level of attainment